-Top 5 3rd Quarter Trades of SO - GuruFocus.com
+Top 5 3rd Quarter Trades of So - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Invesco NASDAQ 100 ETF has a price-earnings ratio of 24.19 and a price-book ratio of 6.33.
+In terms of valuation, WisdomTree Japan Hedged Equity Fund has a price-earnings ratio of 7.99 and a price-book ratio of 0.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Dimensional Emerging Core Equity Market ETF has a price-book ratio of 1.50.
+In terms of valuation, iShares Core MSCI EAFE ETF has a price-earnings ratio of 11.56 and a price-book ratio of 1.42.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.